 RCM Sparks: Get with the beat!

 Curious about conducting?
-Join RCM Sparks for an exciting chance to conduct a live ensemble and explore how conductors bring music to life before attending an inspiring lunchtime concert.
+Join RCM Sparks with Tess Jackson (Associate Conductor of the National Youth Orchestra of Great Britain) for an exciting chance to conduct a live ensemble and explore how conductors bring music to life before attending an inspiring lunchtime concert.

 Ages 15–18